-In the last article we introduced you to what the Sunday Million is, and how to locate inexpensive satellites to play where you can win your way in for a discounted price.
-Now that you know where to look to find the satellites, how do you determine which is right for you?
+The Sunday Million is quite a huge punt for many players, and not within the confines of bankroll management for many, but there are many satellites to play where you can win your way in for a discounted price.
+But how do you determine which is right for you?

 As you scan the lobby for different satellite formats, it makes sense to lean towards any formats that play to your strengths.
 If you play a lot of small field or one table sit and goes, then a similar style satellite with a ticket to the winner may be a good fit.
 If you’re experienced and comfortable with hyper-turbos, pick some of the hyper-turbo satellites to try.
 If ‘winner takes all’ formats are your strong suit, really small buy-ins with 1 seat and are a nice fit.
 And if you like large fields with a large number of seats being awarded, then the mega-satellites will be right up your alley.
 There will be slower speeds, turbos, and hypers of all sorts.
 If you find yourself unsure of what format might suit you best, then go with the one that is the most comfortable to you in terms of blind escalation and speed, be it slow or fast, so you’re as much in your comfort zone as possible.